dell/terraform-provider-powerscale/docs/resources/filesystem.md

     type = "user"
   }

-  # Optional.
+  # Optional attributes.
 Default values set.
+  # Creates intermediate folders recursively, when set to true.
   recursive = true
+  # Deletes and replaces the existing user attributes and ACLs of the directory with user-specified attributes and ACLS, when set to true.
   overwrite = false